cekkr/cudaway/studies/ROCm-API-LinuxVsWindows.md

 This fragmented build system breaks cross-platform portability at its most fundamental level, defeating a primary purpose of using both HIP and CMake.

+### **Workaround 3: Scripted Toolchain Playbook (CMake)**

+Rather than rely on copy/pasted Ninja commands, teams can codify the HIP SDK quirks in a reusable CMake toolchain file and helper module:

+1. **Declare the HIP root once:** Require a cache variable (e.g., `CUDAWAY_ROCM_WINDOWS_ROOT`) or environment override that points to the HIP SDK install directory.
+The toolchain aborts with a helpful error if it is unset, avoiding the silent fallback to MSVC's cl.exe.75
+2. **Force clang/clang++/llvm-rc from the SDK:** The toolchain sets `CMAKE_C_COMPILER`, `CMAKE_CXX_COMPILER`, and `CMAKE_RC_COMPILER` to the binaries under `${HIP_ROOT}/bin`, matching
+   what `hipcc.bat` would invoke.75
+3. **Seed search paths + imported targets:** Populate `CMAKE_PREFIX_PATH` and add an INTERFACE target (e.g., `cudaway_hip_windows`) that carries `${HIP_ROOT}/include`, `${HIP_ROOT}/lib`, and links
+   against `amdhip64`.
+This mimics the `hip::host` imported target that exists on Linux.75
+4. **Expose GPU targets declaratively:** Add a `GPU_TARGETS` cache entry and propagate it through a custom property or generator expression so downstream libraries can add `--offload-arch` flags without duplicating logic.75
+5. **Patch missing utilities:** The module can also provide helper functions that replicate `hipconfig` (absent on Windows) by emitting `HIP_PATH`, `HIP_INCLUDE_PATH`, and target triples for diagnostic output.75

+This approach does not magically complete the Windows SDK, but it at least gives projects a portable switch (`-DCMAKE_TOOLCHAIN_FILE=cmake/toolchains/windows-hip.cmake`) instead of tribal knowledge.

+## **Operational Playbook for CUDAway**

+The translation layer envisioned by CUDAway needs predictable guardrails to keep Windows support
+maintainable:

+1. **Keep Linux as the source of truth:** All functional and performance testing should occur on the full ROCm stack where every dependency (MIOpen, RCCL, rocprofiler) exists.10
+2. **Codify the Windows workaround:** Ship a dedicated toolchain file plus a `cudaway_hip_windows` helper target so contributors invoke the exact same HIP SDK wiring instead of bespoke scripts.75
+3. **Surface runtime diagnostics:** At initialisation time, probe for `amdhip64.dll`, `hiprtc.dll`, and the required math libraries, then emit actionable suggestions (e.g., "set CUDAWAY_ROCM_WINDOWS_ROOT").
+This reduces the "silent failure" mode common on Windows.75
+4. **Document when to fall back to WSL2:** When workloads require AI libraries or debugging tools, point contributors to the WSL2 install flow so they understand the trade-offs up front.43

+With this playbook, Windows becomes a consciously supported, best-effort target that rides on top of scripted workarounds instead of ad-hoc experimentation.

 ## **Strategic Recommendations for Cross-Platform Development**

 Based on this analysis, the choice of platform and strategy is dictated entirely by the developer's use case.